Watermelon Gin Fizz with Mint

 - Simple Syrup: You can buy simple syrup at the store, or you can make your own (more on that later).

 - Lime Juice: Freshly squeezed!!!

 - Gin: Whatever floats your boat.
 I like a gin that’s light and floral.
-There are a ton of gins I love, but this one is my go-to.

 - Mint: Make sure it’s fresh.
 Basil would also work!

 - Seltzer: I like lime-flavored seltzer but plain is good too.

 How to make a watermelon gin fizz at home!

 First, we need to start by juicing a watermelon!
 Slice up your watermelon into chunks, and place it in a good blender or food processor until it’s nice and pureed.
 Then, pour it through a strainer one or two times, until it’s a nice, smooth juice.
 (Don’t worry, a little pulp is ok!)

 Next, place a couple of mint leaves in a glass along with some lime juice and simple syrup.
 Muddle until the mint is fragrant, about 15 seconds.
 Add the watermelon juice and gin.
 Stir it up!

 Lastly, add the ice and stir until cold, another 15 seconds.
 Garnish with watermelon slices, lime, and mint.
 Enjoy!